 The Office of Community Engagement and numerous campus partners are here to provide you with resources, best practices, and technical assistance to ensure your community-engaged teaching experience runs as smoothly as possible.
 We can help increase the benefits of community-engaged courses while helping navigate structural challenges, logistical issues, and potential partnership pitfalls.

-The following guide provides faculty at Iowa with a beginner's overview of how to develop a Community-Engaged Course.
-Suppose you are new to this teaching area or want to review how you currently teach engaged courses.
-In that case, this guide can help you consider various items, including project development, syllabus development, partnership creation, project management, and evaluation.
+The following guide provides faculty with a beginner's overview of how to develop a Community-Engaged Course.
+It can help you consider project development, syllabus development, partnership creation, project management, and evaluation.

 Additional Resources